nallen0/GeneLab-SPOKE/2_Graph_projection.md

 RETURN a
 }
 ```
+Essentially, this uses data from our experimental database and links to our reference database.
+By creating an in memory graph of the experimental database we can prune some of the more distant relationships that we are not interested in.

+image6

 Finally we can call the new graph and display the experimental data using the connections in the SPOKE database.
 ```Cypher
 RETURN a.graphName AS graph, a.nodeCount AS nodes, a.relationshipCount AS rels